8 Basis of Regulations

 PFOA | 20 | 13 | 0.3 |

-∑ PFOA + PFOS2 | 63 | 1.3 | |
+∑ PFOA + PFOS | 63 | 1.3 | |

-1 Number and percent of PWSs that exceeded the 2016 health advisory by chemical
+1 Number and percent of public water systems (PWS) that exceeded the 2016 health advisory by chemical. |

 For PFAS and other unregulated drinking water contaminants with limited occurrence data, the USEPA begins the process of making regulatory decisions under the SDWA by evaluating the nationwide extent of drinking water contamination and potential health effects that may result from exposure to contaminants via drinking water.
 This evaluation begins with considering contaminants for inclusion on the Contaminant Candidate List (CCL), which is a list of contaminants that are currently not subject to any proposed or promulgated national primary drinking water regulations but are known or anticipated to occur in public water systems.
-USEPA uses the CCL to identify priority contaminants for regulatory decision making and information collection, including occurrence data collection under UCMR.
-In November 2022, USEPA published the final CCL5, which includes PFAS as a chemical class (USEPA 2022).
+USEPA uses the CCL to identify priority contaminants for regulatory decision-making and information collection, including occurrence data collection under UCMR.
+On November 14, 2022, USEPA published the final CCL5, which includes PFAS as a chemical class (USEPA 2022).

 In addition, when the USEPA determines there may be an “imminent and substantial endangerment” from a contaminant that is present in or likely to enter a PWS, under Section 1431 of the SDWA, it may issue emergency administrative orders (EAOs) to take any action necessary to protect human health if state and local authorities have not acted (42 U.S.C. §300i).
 USEPA has issued several such EAOs to protect public and private water supply wells contaminated with PFOA or PFOS (USEPA 2009, 2014, 2015, 2022).